 Friesians account for about seven percent of the horses in The Netherlands, making the breed rare.
 These horses have a high value because they are among the best horse breed choices for dressage and harness events.
 Health concerns common with the breed may also contribute to the cost.

-Strongest Horse Breed: Belgian Draft Horse – The Most Popular Draft Horse in America
+Strongest Horse Breed: Belgian Draft Horse – The Most Popular Draft Horse In America

 The Belgian Draft Horse is one of the strongest horses used for work.
 Growing to 68 inches tall and weighing over 2,000 pounds, these horses have the strength needed for any task.
 These horses, like Shires, have also set records for the largest horses.

 A team of two Belgian Draft Horses at the National Western Stock Show pulled a load that weighed 17,000 pounds.
-Because of their strength, this breed enjoys status as a popular working horse.
+Because of their strength, this breed enjoys the status of a popular working horse.
 In the United States, the Belgian Draft Horse is the most popular draft horse breed, according to the Belgian Draft Horse Corporation of America.

-Best Horses in the World List
+Summary Of The Best Horses In The World List